Zeerg/Dockerized-Resume-Builder/README.md

 resume
 ======

 This was adapted from https://github.com/hanula/resume.
-I added docker and automation around building and my own customizations.
+I added Docker support, automation around rendering and publishing, and my own customizations to the theme/template engine.

 ## Getting Started